kishan5111/build-gpt2/README.md

-# build-gpt2
+# Building-gpt2

-learn and build
+Learning and implementing Gpt-2 from scratch and training on fineweb-dataset.